nikuhluss/ThemeParkBackend/README.md

 ### Folder structure

+**Note**: Folders that are not too important were skipped.

+- `/generator`: Containst the script and functions for generator mock data.

 - `/handlers`: Contains the HTTP handlers for echo.

-- `/generator`: Containst the script and functions for generator mock data.

 - `/internal`: Contains code that we use internally (not part of the public API).

 - `/models`: Contains the base entities/structures that serve as the building blocks of our application.

+- `/reports`: Contains the SQL files that generate our reports.

 - `/repositories`: Contains the interfaces for interacting with the data-store.
 Note that these interfaces define how to *Create*, *Read*, *Update*, and